sagemath/sagewiki_to_gh-2022-10-10/days85.md

-If you are interested in participating, please fill/edit the [[https://framadate.org/UuaAiTczyBfEoaeu|poll]] with the dates you would be coming.
-Also fill in the [[https://www.lri.fr/etherpad/p/sage-days85-participants|participants list]]
+If you are interested in participating, please fill/edit the [[https://framadate.org/UuaAiTczyBfEoaeu|poll]] with the dates you would be coming, and fill in the [[https://www.lri.fr/etherpad/p/sage-days85-participants|participants list]].
+See below for the cooking organization.

 Notes: